 dat The local contribution to the global sum.

-Scope: global.

-Type: required.

-Intent: inout.

 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array.
-Type, kind, rank and size must agree on all
+Type, kind, rank and size must agree on all processes.

-processes. root Process to hold the final sum, or -1 to make it available on all processes.
+root Process to hold the final sum, or -1 to make it available on all processes.